On this page:

 Exceptions to this will be in spaces, communications or campaigns which directly celebrate or promote kaupapa Māori, where our te reo Māori version will be used.

-Discretionary uses will be for staff email signatures, business cards, and merchandise.
+Discretionary uses will be for stationery, internal documentation, business cards, and merchandise.

-What will happen to the current Coat of Arms?
+What will happen to the previous Coat of Arms?

 About the project